itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_mom.md

 ### Usage Metrics

-1. How often do you typically use Murphy Online?
-2. What do you most often use Murphy Online for?
+1. What do you most often use Murphy Online for?
-3. What task or activity in your experience takes you the longest to complete on Murphy and what about it makes it take so long?
+2. What task or activity in your experience takes you the longest to complete on Murphy and what about it makes it take so long?
-4. Have you found yourself using Murphy online on a regular basis, or has your usage changed over time?
-If so, what has caused this change?
-5. What are the primary features or tools that you use most frequently on Murphy Online, and why?
+3. What are the primary features or tools that you use most frequently on Murphy Online, and why?
-6. Have you encountered any challenges when using Murphy Online, such as error messages, slow loading times, or difficulty finding information?
+4. Have you encountered any challenges when using Murphy Online, such as error messages, slow loading times, or difficulty finding information?
 If so, can you describe those experiences?
-7. Are there any areas of Murphy Online that you find particularly user-friendly, and if so, why?
+5. Are there any areas of Murphy Online that you find particularly user-friendly, and if so, why?

 ### Feelings and Impression (How is it to use, learn, find)

 1. Think back to when you first visited the Murphy online, how did you feel?
-What was your first impression of the web app's design and layout?
 2. Did you find Murphy Online easy to navigate and use?
 Why or why not?
 3. How helpful was the information provided on Murphy Online  in guiding your usage or helping you find what you needed?
 4. Have you had a particularly positive or negative experience using Murphy Online that you would like to share,  if so, can you describe that experience in more detail?